ChatGPT vs Gemini: Which Should You Actually Use?

 If You Decide to Pay

-There are cheaper doors, too: ChatGPT Go is $8/month for unlimited GPT-5.5 Instant chat with extended image generation and file uploads, and Google AI Plus is $4.99/month for double the free tier's limits.
+There are cheaper doors, too: ChatGPT Go is $8/month for more chat messages than the free plan with extended image generation and file uploads, in every country ChatGPT supports, and Google AI Plus is $4.99/month for double the free tier's limits.
 For a full breakdown of the paid decision across ChatGPT, Gemini, and Claude, see our guide to which AI chatbot you should pay for.
 And if paying is off the table entirely, we compare the free tiers honestly in the best free AI chatbot in 2026.

 Bottom Line